DUNE/p3s/documents/src/EXPERTS.md

 ## Updates

-The database server p3s-db does need updates.
+The database server p3s-db does not need updates.

 The p3s and DQM servers are updated in the following way - the users issues the "git pull" command in the directory "~/projects/p3s" and then the Apache server needs a restart.
 There is an alias on both machines under the name *arestart* (for "Apache Restart") which will ask for the user's password.
 The user must be under the identity of *np04dqm*.

+If a server tanks (which happens exceedingly rarely and not expected during the run) you will just need to restart.

+# Crontab

+There are a few service processes that allow p3s/DQM to run according to the design.
+These run periodically as directed by crontab entries defined by the user *np04dqm*.